Attested: Duriarno at position 12 in the Ravenna Cosmography

 Name origin: Duro ‘crossing’ plus a river name *arno, a common name across Europe probably related to Sanskrit arna ‘river’.

-Notes: AI's Ernodurum (modern Saint-Ambroix on the river Arnon in France) is essentially the same name.
+Notes: The Antonine Itinerary's Ernodurum (modern Saint-Ambroix on the river Arnon in France) is essentially the same name.
 Other similarly named rivers include the Arno in Italy, Arnon in Jordan, and Erne in Ireland.
-The name change to Camel probably originated with the notorious pseudo-historian Geoffrey of Monmouth.
-RC's Sarna no longer seems likely to have been at its estuary mouth.
+The name change to Camel may have originated with the pseudo-historian Geoffrey of Monmouth.
 Boscarne is opposite Nanstallon.